‘I got a name check!’ Money saving expert Martin Lewis responds to Budget 2023

 Budget 2023: Hunt announces 30 hours free childcare for all children under five

-Finance expert Martin Lewis has reacted with shock to the government’s Budget, announced today by Chancellor Jeremy Hunt, after he was name dropped, and a major expansion in state-funded childcare was announced.
+Money saving expert Martin Lewis has given his thoughts on today’s budget - after being referred to directly in the chancellor’s speech.

-Mr Lewis tweeted: “I think I just got a name check in #Budget2023 - that’s a first.”
+Mr Lewis tweeted during the hour-long announcement: “I think I just got a name check in #Budget2023 - that’s a first.”

-He also claimed two million jobseekers on Universal Credit will have “more rigorous sanctions if they dont take ‘appropriate’ work.
-So its going to be tougher for people who don’t work and who govt thinks can. “
+He also claimed two million jobseekers on universal credit will have “more rigorous sanctions if they didn’t take ‘appropriate’ work.
+So its going to be tougher for people who don’t work and who government thinks can”.

-Mr Lewis also pointed to changes to limit on pensions.
-He said: “The maximum annual amount you can put into a pension is to increase (I presume from April) from £40,000 to £60,000.”
+Mr Lewis also pointed to changes to limit on pensions: “The maximum annual amount you can put into a pension is to increase (I presume from April) from £40,000 to £60,000.”

-The finance expert also pointed to changes to the maximum amount you can put in your pension in your lifetime, which has been scrapped today.
+The finance expert highlighted changes to the maximum amount you can put in your pension in your lifetime, which has been scrapped.
+In a video posted on Twitter, he said getting rid of the lifetime allowance “only affects wealthier people”.

-However, Mr Lewis clarified that “this will not appy to the 25% tax free lump sum.
-The max you can take of that will still remain at the current rate of c. £268,000.”
+However, he clarified that “this will not appy to the 25% tax free lump sum.
+The max you can take of that will still remain at the current rate of c. £268,000.

-He continued: “PLUS he didnt say but Money purchase allowance up from £4k to £10k.
+”PLUS [Mr Hunt] didn’t say but money purchase allowance up from £4k to £10k.
 This is the amount you can put in your pension once you’ve already taken some of it.”

-The finance expert also thanked the government for postponing the Energy Price Guarantee 20% rise, which, he says, means “in practice it’s cancelled.”
+Moving on to energy prices, Mr Lewis thanked the government for postponing the 20% rise in energy price guarantee, adding “in practice it’s cancelled.”

-In a letter to the Chancellor, Mr Lewis previosuly claimed the rise in the Energy Price Guarantee - the state-subsidised energy rate - “will increase energy bills yet again for almost every home accross England, Scotland and Wales.”
+In a letter to the chancellor, he had previously claimed that the rise in the price guarantee - the state-subsidised energy rate - “will increase energy bills yet again for almost every home accross England, Scotland and Wales”.

-Amongst the measures announced in the Budget today was a major expansion in state-funded childcare, aimed at boosting economic growth.

-The chancellor also revealed he would add £11bn to Britain’s defence budget in the next five years and extended energy bill support for another three months.
+Amongst the measures announced in the budget was a major expansion in state-funded childcare, aimed at boosting economic growth.
+Mr Hunt also revealed he would add £11bn to Britain’s defence budget in the next five years.

-The Chancellor said the Office for Budget Responsibility (OBR) now forecasts that the UK will not enter a technical recession this year and that the government “will meet the Prime Minister’s priorities to halve inflation, reduce debt and get the economy growing”.
+He said the Office for Budget Responsibility (OBR) now forecasts the UK will not enter a technical recession this year and that the government “will meet the Prime Minister’s priorities to halve inflation, reduce debt and get the economy growing”.

 Despite “continuing global instability”, Mr Hunt said, the OBR expects inflation in the UK will fall from 10.7% in the final quarter of last year to 2.9% by the end of 2023.